 Human rights are the foundation of Covestro’s social responsibility efforts.
-We are committed to respecting and safeguarding human rights on the basis of the United Nations (UN) Guiding Principles on Business and Human Rights.
+We are committed to respecting and safeguarding human rights on the basis of the United Nations (UN) Guiding Principles on Business and Human Rights and the Tripartite Declaration of Principles concerning Multinational Enterprises and Social Policy of the International Labour Organization (ILO).
 In various working groups in industry associations, Covestro advocates for compliance with various national action plans and laws on corporate human rights due diligence.
-As a company, we clearly take responsibility for respecting human rights in all of the Covestro Group’s activities and throughout global supply chains and value chains, as well as for guarding against violations of human rights.
+As a company, we clearly take responsibility for respecting human rights in all of the Covestro Group’s activities and throughout global supply chains and value chains.

-The Task Force works under the leadership of the corporate Sustainability & Public Affairs function and has permanent members from the following corporate functions: Group Health, Safety and Environment, Group Procurement, Human Resources, Law, and Intellectual Property & Compliance.
-A broader group of professionals from Quality Management, individual business entities, along with risk management experts also participate.
-The human rights-related responsibilities of the Task Force include developing and implementing the comprehensive management approach, systematically assessing risks, prioritizing and monitoring the implementation of individual measures, planning and conducting trainings, reporting to the Board of Management, and communicating about this issue in general.
+The Task Force, under the leadership of the Group Human Rights Officer, has permanent members from the following corporate functions: Sustainability and Public Affairs, Group Health, Safety and Environment, Group Procurement, Human Resources, Law, and Intellectual Property & Compliance.
+A broader group of professionals from Quality Management, individual business entities, along with Risk Management employees also participate.
+The responsibilities of the Task Force include developing and implementing the comprehensive management approach, systematically assessing risks, prioritizing and monitoring the implementation of individual measures, planning and conducting trainings, preparing reports for the Board of Management, and communicating about this issue in general.
 The individual corporate functions are responsible for, among other things, identifying and assessing risks and developing measures.
 These measures are designed and implemented in the segments and corporate functions in consultation with the Task Force.
-In the reporting year, Covestro anchored the responsibilities for individual human rights focal areas in the company.
-A handbook was developed in the reporting year to support the corporate functions in applying a risk-based approach for managing high-priority human rights issues.
-It describes in detail the responsibilities of the employees assigned to human rights issues and serves as general guidance for analyzing risks and determining appropriate measures.

 Comprehensive Human Rights Due Diligence Process